whuwuteng/WuLasLib/README.md

-# An adapter IO for Las File Read and Write
+# An adapter IO for Las File Reader and Writer

-An implement based on C++ and [lastool](https://github.com/LAStools/LAStools).
+An implement based on C++ and [lastool](https://github.com/LAStools/LAStools) read and write [las file](https://www.asprs.org/divisions-committees/lidar-division/laser-las-file-format-exchange-activities).
 In this way, if lastool changes a lot, you do not need to change you kernl code.

 ## Running environment